 - Footing Inspection: Set forms and all required reinforcement if applicable.
 Call for inspection prior to placing any concrete.

-- Foundation Inspection: Set forms and all required reinforcement.
+- Foundation and Slab Inspection: Set forms and all required reinforcement, vapor barriers and Radon piping if applicable.
 Call for inspection prior to placing any concrete.

 - Backfill: Install all foundation drainage, waterproofing and damp proofing, all Insulation if applicable.
 Call for inspection prior to commencing backfilling.